paul-buerkner/thurstonianIRT/README.md

 participants cannot endorse all items at the same time and instead have to make a comparative judgement between two or more items.
-Such a format comes with the hope of providing more valid inference in situation where participants have motivation to not answer honestly (e.g., personnel selection), but instead respond in a way that appears favorable in the given situation.
-Whether forced-choice questionnaires and the corresponding IRT models live up to this hope remains a topic of debate (Bürkner, Schulte, & Holling, 2019) but it is in any case necessary to provide software for fitting these statistical models both for practical and research purposes.
+Such a format comes with the hope of providing more valid inference in situation where participants have motivation to not answer honestly (e.g., in personnel selection), but instead respond in a way that appears favorable in the given situation.
+Whether forced-choice questionnaires and the corresponding IRT models live up to this hope remains a topic of debate (e.g., see Bürkner, Schulte, & Holling, 2019) but it is in any case necessary to provide software for fitting these statistical models both for practical and research purposes.

 In the original formulation, the Thurstonian IRT model works on dichotomous pairwise comparisons and models the probability of endorsing